bobby-didcoding/django_course/steps/module_3.md

 6) Migrations - Migrations are Django’s way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.
 They’re designed to be mostly automatic, but you’ll need to know when to make migrations and when to run them.
 A new instance will always have a whole bunch of migrations waiting to be migrated.
 You can do this by running the following command.

 > Note: We are using the default db.sqlite3 database.
-We'll upgrade to something a little more scalable later in this course.
 ```
 python manage.py migrate
 ```